LEVC VN5

 The LEVC VN5 is a plug-in hybrid panel van produced since November 2020 by British electric vehicle manufacturer London EV Company (LEVC), a subsidiary of Chinese automobile company Geely.
+The car was largely engineered by CEVT, a Geely subsidiary in Gothenburg, Sweden.

 Overview

 The LEVC TX Hackney carriage was launched in 2017, as a plug-in hybrid range-extender electric vehicle.
 Geely announced its intentions to build electric commercial vehicles based on the LEVC TX.

 Spy shots of a new LEVC TX-based van first surfaced on the internet in February 2018.
 Over a year later on June 19, 2019, an unnamed LEVC plug-in commercial van was revealed, which was later officially named the VN5 next year in March 2020, with "VN" standing for "van" and "5" referring to the 5 cubic metres (176.5 cu ft.) of cargo space.

 The VN5 went on sale in the United Kingdom in November 2020 with a starting price of £46,500 ($64,335), and although eligible for the United Kingdom's plug-in hybrid van government grant of up to £8,000 ($11,068), it has a much higher overall cost than other compact electric vans available in the United Kingdom such as the Maxus e Deliver 3, Renault Kangoo ZE, and Nissan e-NV200.
 The VN5 has three available trim levels; Business, City, and Ultima.
 The LEVC VN5 went on sale for the rest of Europe in July 2021.